melato/lxdops/README.md

 snapshot: copy
 ```
 - create an alpine container
-- create a zfs filesystem and attach it to the container
+- create a zfs filesystem and attach it to the container as /home
 - install the specified packages
 - stop the container after configuring
 - create a container snapshot named "copy"
+- we don't create any users in this container.
+We'll create users in its clones.

 ## dev.yaml - clone a container
 ```